Find Out How to Make a Potato Light

 The manufacture of zinc and copper rods is also a little cheaper than a kerosene lamp.
 The problem, however, lies in the fact that using food to light up a room doesn’t appeal to the majority of the population.

-“It’s a low voltage supply, but it’s enough to build a batter that could charge mobile phones and laptops in places where there is no electricity.”
+“It’s a low voltage supply, but it’s enough to build something that could charge mobile phones and laptops in places where there is no electricity.”

 -Haim Rabinowitch –